ivansible/base/roles/ast-base/README.md

     ast_default_codecs: g729,g722,ulaw,alaw
 Comma-delimited list of codecs.
 Meaning depends on a particular role.

-    ast_qualify_value: "yes"
+    ast_qualify_value: 'yes'

-By default qualify timeout is 1 second (`yes`).
-However, sometimes you need to increase the timeout, e.g. set this value to `3000` (milliseconds).
+By default qualify timeout is 1 second (literal `yes`).
+However, sometimes you need to increase the timeout, eg. set this value to `3000` (milliseconds).

     ast_pg_host: localhost
     ast_pg_port: 5432